Frequently Asked Questions

 How do I find out what resources are available?

-Does the MEJCC provide any funding?
+Does the MIEJCC provide any funding?

-MEJCC staff is available to meet with your group or network to provide updates and information about on elder abuse prevention activities across the state.
+MIEJCC staff is available to meet with your group or network to provide updates and information about on elder abuse prevention activities across the state.
 Staff can also provide assistance with collaboration efforts, trainings, and communications.